transfem-org/TransFish/README.md

 ```

 > **Note**
-> By default, you're on the main branch.
-Run `git checkout beta` or `git checkout develop` to switch to the Beta/Develop branches.
+> By default, you're on the develop branch.
+Run `git checkout main` or `git checkout beta` to switch to the Main/Beta branches.

 ## 📩 Install dependencies